zoffixznet/perl6.party/post/The-Rakudo-Book-Project.md

 White Book alone will let the plant survive, the root coverage will be sparse.
 However, by the end of The Black Book, the reader will be an expert Rakudo programmer.

 Those three books are the core of my planned project.
-They're supplimented by two half-books on each end of the knowledge spectrum.
+They're supplemented by two half-books on each end of the knowledge spectrum.
 The Green Book will target absolute programming beginners and get them up to speed just enough so they would be able to comfortably continue their learning using The White Book.
 On the other end